Polynomial Graphing, Critical Points & Quotient Rule

 ImportantKey Idea: The Quotient Rule

-Whenever you need the derivative of one function divided by another, use this formula.
-Think of it as “bottom times derivative of top, minus top times derivative of bottom, all over bottom squared.”
+To compute the derivative of one function divided by another, apply the following formula.
+It may be remembered as “bottom times derivative of top, minus top times derivative of bottom, all over bottom squared.”

 \[\frac{d}{dx}\left(\frac{P}{Q}\right) = \frac{Q \cdot P' - P \cdot Q'}{Q^2}\]